vrockai/pipeline-test/docs/content.md

 ---

-## Unlocking a novel determinant of athletic performance: The role of the gut microbiota, short-chain fatty acids, and biotics in exercise
+## Unlocking a novel determinant of athletic performance: The role of the gut microbiota, short-chain fatty acids, and "biotics" in exercise.
+ 11.09.2022, _KM Sales, RA Reimer_

+The gut microbiota refers to the collection of trillions of intestinal microorganisms that modulate central aspects of health and disease through influential effects on host physiology.
+Recently, a connection has been made between the gut microbiota and exercise.
+Initial investigations demonstrated the beneficial effects of exercise on the gut microbiota, with cross-sectional studies revealing positive correlations between exercise-associated states and healthy gut microbiota and exercise interventions showing post-intervention increases in the abundance of beneficial bacterial taxa.
+More recent investigations have focused on exploring the reverse relationship: the influence of the gut microbiota on exercise performance.
+Murine investigations have revealed that certain bacterial taxa may enhance endurance exercise performance by augmenting various aspects of lactate metabolism.
+Further, short-chain fatty acids (SCFA)-which modulate metabolism at various organ sites, including within skeletal muscle-have been shown to enhance endurance exercise capacity in mice.
+This review highlights what is currently known about the connection between the gut microbiota and exercise, with a particular focus on the ergogenic potential of the gut microbiota and how it may be leveraged to enhance endurance exercise performance.

 [Source](https://doi.org/10.1016/j.jshs.2022.09.002)

+10.1016/j.jshs.2022.09.002

 ---